 Refusing to compromise the safety of their staff or the communities they serve, the only option was to scale back operations.

 An unfinished task

-Generous donations from donors, including the US and UK governments, continue to fund the clean-up operation, but the longer it takes the more the devices degrade.
-The same is true of the demining equipment and vehicles belonging to another demining organisation, sitting idled and rusting in the heat and humidity without the personnel to use them.
+Generous donations from donors, including the US and UK governments, continue to fund the clean-up operation, but the longer it takes the more the equipment and vehicles degrade.
+Some have been sitting idle and rusting in the heat and humidity without the personnel to use them.

 It is a source of frustration for HALO Chief Executive James Cowan, who campaigns to protect lives and restore livelihoods of those threatened by landmines and the debris of war.
 With the right resources and a renewed commitment from the international community and the government of Angola, the eight provinces could be mine-free within ten years.
 He issues a call to action, ‘let us finish this honourable and historic task’.

 Once cleared, the rich fertile land can be used for agriculture.
 The HALO team describe how as soon as an area is deemed safe, people will move in and start farming the land the very next day.
 Not just small scale farming, but opportunities for intensive farming industries, wildlife conservation, and tourism will all open up as the country puts its troubled past behind it.
 ‘Angola is quite simply beautiful and enabling the development of tourism would bring in much-needed hard cash to the rural communities,’ Jez explains.